 Mercy College is committed to achieving equal educational opportunities and full participation for persons with disabilities.
 Students with disabilities who may need accommodations on campus, including in the classroom and/or residence halls, are encouraged to contact the Office of ACCESSibility to learn about the different reasonable accommodations available and the process for obtaining such accommodations.
-The Office of ACCESSibility also coordinates accommodations for students who are pregnant and nursing, students who have dietary restrictions, students who need accommodations due to religious or spiritual observances, and accommodations related to COVID.

 Please visit the Office of ACCESSibility in Main Hall, Room 121 at the Dobbs Ferry Campus during our office hours, Monday- Friday 9AM- 5 PM.
-An ACCESS staff member is available to meet at the Bronx and Manhattan campuses by appointments.
+An ACCESS staff member is available to meet at the Bronx, Manhattan and Yorktown Heights campuses by appointments.
 Remote appointments are available as well.